 Skip to main content

-Person riding a bike fast with blurred background.
+Person riding a bike fast

 Pexels / Pixabay

 If there’s one thing that cyclists of all levels want to improve upon, it’s speed.
-Whether you want to keep up with a faster group ride, be able to pack more miles into the day, or simply want to cover more ground every time you go out, then it’s time to consider how you can improve your cycling speed.
-With a few adjustments to your riding style and stance as well as by adding in some training sessions from time to time, you can pedal faster in no time.
+Whether you want to keep up with a faster group ride, be able to pack more miles into the day, or simply want to cover more ground every time you go out, then it’s time to consider how to improve cycling speed.
+With a few adjustments to your riding style and stance, as well as by adding in some training sessions from time to time, you can pedal faster in no time.

-Ride Aerodynamically
+Ride aerodynamically

 Pixabay

 When you are not interval training, pay attention to your cadence on casual rides.
 Try to hold a slightly faster cadence, adding just five RPMs each time, for the whole ride until you can comfortably hold your desired pace.
-In addition to intervals, this will help you build endurance so you can hold a higher speed for longer periods of time.
+Besides intervals, this will help you build endurance so you can hold a higher speed for longer periods of time.
 Weight training is also helpful for building muscle so you can train better and ride harder.

-Ride in a Group
+Ride in a group

-A group of cyclists riding together.
+A group of cyclists riding together

 Riding in a group can also be very helpful for improving speed.
 When you join a group of people, they can encourage you to keep up and ride stronger for the duration of the ride just by being together.
 The jovial energy between cyclists enjoying the road can push everyone to pedal faster without anyone even noticing.